 - Ginger and garlic – Ginger and garlic have natural anti-inflammatory properties.
 These have been used in natural and holistic treatments for a very long time.
 Nutritionists believe that regularly including these in your diet can help reduce arthritis pain and swelling.

-Foods To Avoid With Arthritis
+Foods To Avoid in Arthritis Disease

 Let’s read about food to avoid with arthritis

 - Fried foods–Cutting down on fried foods and substituting them with fruits and vegetables have proven health benefits.
 One of them is relief from joint pain and inflammation.

 - Sugars and refined carbs - A diet high in sugars and processed foods increase the AGE (advanced glycation end) levels, which triggers the production of cytokines.
 Cytokines are inflammatory messengers which increase arthritis swelling and pain.